sergiolitwiniuk/ML-vaca/README.md

 # MLexpression
-machine learning cow counting using Tensorflow
+Machine learning cow counting using Tensorflow

+Labeled with labelimg